tiny-frontend/tiny-frontend.github.io/docs/guide/deploy.md

 # Deploy your own

 If you like this architecture and want to deploy your own, this guide is for you!
-You mostly to 3 things:
+You mostly to deploy 3 things:

 - A tiny frontend api to deploy your bundle to.